Skip to content

 Post-Workout Nutrition

-Post-workout nutrition is centered on recovery, replenishment, and repair.
-Its primary goals are to replenish depleted glycogen stores, initiate muscle protein synthesis to repair damaged muscle fibers, reduce inflammation, and restore fluid and electrolyte balance.
+Post-workout nutrition is the cornerstone of recovery, repair, and adaptation.
+Its primary objectives are to replenish depleted glycogen stores, initiate muscle protein synthesis (MPS) to repair damaged muscle fibers, and reduce inflammation and muscle soreness (DOMS).

 Feature Comparison